A Midsummer Night's Dream (Mendelssohn)

-At two separate times, Felix Mendelssohn composed music for William Shakespeare's play A Midsummer Night's Dream (in German Ein Sommernachtstraum).
+On two occasions, Felix Mendelssohn composed music for William Shakespeare's play A Midsummer Night's Dream (in German Ein Sommernachtstraum).
 First in 1826, near the start of his career, he wrote a concert overture (Op.
 21).
-Later, in 1842, only a few years before his death, he wrote incidental music (Op.
+Later, in 1842, five years before his death, he wrote incidental music (Op.
 61) for a production of the play, into which he incorporated the existing overture.
 The incidental music includes the famous "Wedding March".

 Overture

 The overture in E major, Op.
 21, was written by Mendelssohn at 17 years and 6 months old (it was finished on 6 August 1826).
-Contemporary music scholar George Grove called it "the greatest marvel of early maturity that the world has ever seen in music".
+The near-contemporary music scholar George Grove called it "the greatest marvel of early maturity that the world has ever seen in music".
 It was written as a concert overture, not associated with any performance of the play.
 The overture was written after Mendelssohn had read a German translation of the play in 1826.
 The translation was by August Wilhelm Schlegel, with help from Ludwig Tieck.
 There was a family connection as well: Schlegel's brother Friedrich married Felix Mendelssohn's Aunt Dorothea.

 While a romantic piece in atmosphere, the overture incorporates many classical elements, being cast in sonata form and shaped by regular phrasings and harmonic transitions.
 The piece is also noted for its striking instrumental effects, such as the emulation of scampering 'fairy feet' at the beginning and the braying of Bottom as an ass (effects which were influenced by the aesthetic ideas and suggestions of Mendelssohn's friend at the time, Adolf Bernhard Marx).
 Heinrich Eduard Jacob, in his biography of the composer, surmised that Mendelssohn had scribbled the opening chords after hearing an evening breeze rustle the leaves in the garden of the family's home.
+Also, Mendelssohn liberally used a theme borrowed from the Act II Finale of Carl Maria von Weber’s opera Oberon.
+Given that Mendelssohn’s overture has the same key and largely the same orchestration as that section of the opera, it was likely meant to be a tribute to the recently deceased Weber.